Iga Świątek: Coco Gauff

-Świątek and Coco Gauff have met 15 times since 2021, with Świątek leading the head-to-head at 11–4 in official competitions.
-Their last three matches, two of which being the 2024 WTA Finals and 2025 United Cup final, were won by Gauff.
+Świątek and Coco Gauff have met 16 times since 2021, with Świątek leading the head-to-head at 11–5 in official competitions.
+Their last four matches, three of which being the 2024 WTA Finals, 2025 United Cup final, and again at the 2026 United Cup semifinal were won by Gauff.
 They have played each other three times at majors, with all of these matches won by Świątek in straight sets: 2022 French Open final, 2023 French Open quarterfinal, and 2024 French Open semifinal.

 Elena Rybakina

 Świątek has developed a prominent rivalry with Elena Rybakina.
-The two have met 11 times since 2021, with Świątek edging out the lead 6–5 in their head-to-head.
+The two have met 14 times since 2021, with Świątek leading the head-to-head at 8–6 in official competitions.
 Rybakina had led earlier in their careers before Świątek began to pull ahead.
 Swiatek defeated Rybakina to win her seventh WTA 1000 title at the 2024 Qatar TotalEnergies Open.
 Rybakina came back from a set down to snap a 4-match losing streak in 2025 WTA Finals in Riyadh.
+Rybakina would defeat her again at the 2026 Australian Open quarterfinals in straight sets.

-Jelena Ostapenko
+Jeļena Ostapenko

-As of June 2025, Jelena Ostapenko leads Iga Świątek 6–0 in their head-to-head, making her the only active player to have an undefeated record against Świątek across multiple matches.
+As of June 2025, Jeļena Ostapenko leads Iga Świątek 6–0 in their head-to-head, making her the only active player to have an undefeated record against Świątek across multiple matches.
 Their encounters span all surfaces, with Ostapenko claiming key wins at the 2023 US Open and the 2025 Stuttgart Open.
 Her aggressive, high-risk style has consistently unsettled Świątek.